R3n1er/mysecurepassword/.amazonq/rules/user-rules.md

+- You are en expert in UI and UX design and tailwind + DaisyUI
 - Always run Terminal Command
 - Explain then do it
 - Always test with script or Vitest if it's working.
 Put test in "tests" folder.